Bertha Benz’s 65-mile drive in 1888 made headlines for her husband’s fledgling auto company.

 Karl Benz’s wife Bertha was the first person to drive his gas-powered motorwagen over a long distance — bringing worldwide attention.
 Map courtesy Bertha Benz Memorial Route.

-According to Mary Bellis in her 1903 “Biography of Karl Benz,” Benz retired from Benz & Company after his engine designs became outdated by inventions by Gottlieb Daimler.
+According to Mary Bellis in her “History of Cars,” Benz retired from Benz & Company as his engine designs became outdated by those of Gottlieb Daimler.

-Daimler (together with his design partner Wilhelm Maybach) in 1885 had taken the internal combustion engine “a step further and patented what is generally recognized as the prototype of the modern gas engine,” noted Bellis.
+Daimler and his design partner Wilhelm Maybach had taken the internal combustion engine “a step further and patented what is generally recognized as the prototype of the modern gas engine,” noted Bellis.
+Deutsche Bank in 1926 facilitated the merger of Daimler Motorengesellschaft and Benz & Company to form Daimler-Benz AG.

-Karl Benz would serve as a member of the supervisory board of Daimler-Benz AG from 1926, when the company was formed, until his death in 1929.
-Bertha Benz was inducted into the Automotive Hall of Fame in 2016 as the first female automotive pioneer.
+Although retired, Karl Benz served as a member of the supervisory board of Daimler-Benz AG from 1926 until his death in 1929.
+In recognition of her historic role, Bertha Benz was inducted into the Automotive Hall of Fame as the first female automotive pioneer in 2016.

 In America, Charles Duryea claimed the first U.S. patent for a gasoline automobile in 1895.
 One year later, Henry Ford sold his first “quadri-cycle,” creating the auto industry.
 By the turn of the century, about 8,000 vehicles shared mostly unpaved roads with horses and wagons.